Costilla Creek: Fishing

 Popular with anglers, the creek offers fishing for rainbow trout, brown trout, and Rio Grande cutthroat trout.
 The Rio Costilla is stocked on a regular basis with trout from spring to fall.
 The New Mexico Department of Game and Fish implemented the final phase of the Restoration of Rio Grande Cutthroat Trout (Oncorhynchus clarki virginalis) and the Native Fish Community to the Upper Rio Costilla Watershed project in March 2021, which should be complete by the fall of 2021.
 The removal of non-native fish such as non-native rainbow trout and non-native suckers through this initiative should provide high-quality angling opportunities for native trout and expand the range of interconnected populations of Rio Grande cutthroat trout and other native fish, decreasing their likelihood of becoming threatened or endangered species.

+Climate

+The North Costilla SNOTEL weather station is near the confluence of the east and west forks of Costilla Creek, at an elevation of 10600 feet (3231 m).